forestb/Advent-of-Code-2016/readme.md

 - **Day 19: An Elephant Named Joseph (Algorithms?)**
   Difficulty, 6.
   Part 1 was concise and easy to understand.
 I knew there must be a mathematical way to approach it, and found what I thought was a somewhat good approach.
 Namely, decide how many participants/who to move based on whether or not there was an odd or even number.
 Part 2 was trickier.
 I went with a brute force `List` approach.
-The code was concise, but somewhat inefficient (`O(n^2)`).
+The code was concise, but somewhat inefficient (`O(n) + O(n^2)`).
 I noticed the following (somewhat linear) results with respect to input size:

   |   Size    | Time (seconds) |
   | --------- | -------------- |